Lalith1011/MISRA-COMPLIANT-BARE-METAL-CODE-FOR-STM32F4/README.md

 **UART DRIVER**

 The MISRA Compliant Bare-metal GPIO driver can be accessed via the 'uart_safe.h' file located at 'Inc/uart_safe.h'.
 The UART port can be configured by calling the 'UART_Init()' function.
 Configure the port by using a variable of the structure type 'uart_config_t'.
 Use the other functions based on the functionality to be implemented.
 Refer to the comments for each of the function to get a clear understanding.

+Note : The 'FPCLK' used to compute the baudrate is currently hardcoded in the firmware.
+This has to be varied based on the UART peripheral being used and the chip (Refer to its datasheet for more info).